Podia and Thinkific are among the most popular online course platforms for beginners.

 All Thinkific plans come with these core features.

-As a Thinkific user, you get access to a drag & drop site builder, instant payments, zero transaction fees, content hosting, forums, and several other features.
+As a Thinkific user, you get access to a drag-and-drop site builder, instant payments, zero transaction fees, content hosting, forums, and several other features.

-The Start plan gives beginner course sellers all the core features along with drip courses, email integration, app store access, and many other useful features.
+The Basic plan gives beginner course sellers all the core features along with drip courses, email marketing features, app store access, and many other useful features.

-The Growth plan is designed for advanced users with higher sales volume and more sophisticated course management needs.
+The Grow plan is designed for advanced users with higher sales volume and more sophisticated course management needs.

 Overall, Thinkific’s pricing is quite affordable and allows new course builders to upgrade as their business grows.